Last Updated: February 15, 2025

 United States Medical Licensing Examination Test (USMLE)

-This test consists of a three-step procedure.
-Each of the three steps in the USMLE exam complements the remaining others, and none of these three steps can stand alone individually in assessing readiness, which is needed for getting medical licensure.
+Committee members, including biomedical scientists, educators, and clinicians, develop the examination content.
+Each of the three steps in the USMLE exam complements the others, and none of these three steps can stand alone individually in assessing the candidate's readiness for practicing medicine independently.

 Eligibility for Steps 1 and 2 USMLE